dwhwang/LoLItemUsage/README.md

 3. That front end in the demo page still needs a lot of work...
 4. Collect more data.
 The demo only shows data from NA.
 5. Comment & documentation.
+6. Not going to use php as back end if it ends up as a CLI program next time...
+I was trying to make it a web service but run into a lot of issues.

 #### Requirements
 - php
-  - curl
+  - curl extention
-  - SQLite 3
+  - SQLite 3 extention

 This is a set of PHP CLI program to get data ready, so it should only be run in command line.